It’s very easy to take our blessings for granted. Especially the blessings that some of us might call ‘the little things’…like water.

 Plenty of water…

 There are many people in this world who consider clean water to be a luxury.

 There are many people in this world who bathe and drink from the same water that animals drink from.

 They just want clean, easily accessible water to drink and bathe in.

-But, so many of us don’t only have plenty of water to drink, we can sometimes catch ourselves saying “There’s nothing here to drink if there is no juice, soda, wine, beer, or Kool-Aid in the house to drink because we don’t want to drink water.
+But, so many of us don’t only have plenty of water to drink, we can sometimes catch ourselves saying “There’s nothing here to drink,” if there is no juice, soda, wine, beer, or Kool-Aid in the house because we don’t want water.

 So many of us have enough water to water our lawns.